VictorRodriguez/linux_device_drivers_tutorial/README.md

 BUILD:

-    1)   Edit the Makefile for the module you want (an smarter Makefilewill be fine)

-    2)  make : will build the module
+    1) make MODULE="<name_of_module>" // DO NOT add the .c, just the name of the module.
+If no name is passed the makefile will build the basic hello world module

-    3)  make clean : will clean the module
+    22)  make clean : will clean the module